Skip links

 CULTIVATING THE NEXT GENERATION OF CHANGEMAKERS

-The UN Global Compact is proud to introduce the Young SDG Innovators Programme, a development programme designed to accelerate business innovation to achieve activates future business leaders and changemakers and challenges them to rethink traditional business models and unlock new business opportunities.
+Applications are now open for the SDG Innovation Accelerator for Young Professionals, a development programme designed to accelerate business innovation to activate future business leaders and changemakers and challenges them to rethink traditional business models and unlock new business opportunities.

 PROGRAMME OVERVIEW

-• High-performing employees at a participating company of the UN Global Compact
+• High-performing professionals at a participating company of the UN Global Compact

 • 5 years or more of work experience